-Kind of Blue - Miles Davis
+Kind Of Blue - Miles Davis

 A Love Supreme - John Coltrane

-Time Out - The Dave Brubeck Quartet
+Time Out - Dave Brubeck

 Ellington At Newport - Duke Ellington

-Jazz At Massey Hall - Charlie Parker
+Jazz At Massey Hall - The Quintet

 Blue Train - John Coltrane

-Getz/Gilberto - Stan Getz & João Gilberto
+Getz/Gilberto - Stan Getz & Joao Gilberto

 Mingus Ah Um - Charles Mingus

-Concert By the Sea - Erroll Garner
+Concert By the Sea - Errol Garner

 Bitches Brew - Miles Davis